 Admittedly, there were times when I was a bit much to handle, often putting my nose where it didn’t belong.
 But I couldn’t help it as I just loved exploring outside my boundaries.
 Also, I was told that I had a few learning difficulties, yet they were usually on topics that weren’t interesting enough to hold my attention.
 Such as 90% of my school classes.
 Other than that, I remember having a good old time growing up, while the people who had to deal with me frustratingly turned to the drink.

 Jump ahead a few years…

 After spending a lifetime caught up in botched ideals from a backward education (or the lack of a better education), always scanning for loopholes and opportunity, I went from one thing to the next and never really finished what I started until recently.
 Truth is, I had all this internal energy but couldn’t apply it properly to the outside world.
-Fortunately, I have now discovered the solutions in what I call The Mindless Life (v2.0), and I am sharing them with you in all the pages that follow.
+Fortunately, I have now discovered the solutions in what I call Mindless 2.0, and they are shared with you in all the pages that follow.

 Since life hasn’t been a straight line for me, neither is this site.
-Instead, it twists, turns and loops back on itself, but in such a way as to make the overall message stick.
+Instead, it twists, turns and loops back on itself (like a Choose Your Own Adventure), but in such a way as to make the overall message stick.
 Just like life.
 Since this site is the culmination of my life’s experiences, I figure why would it look any different?
 Besides, it’s best I serve only small portions to you at a time, otherwise, it can be a bit much to take in.
-Please note that this is my first journal entry of more to come, so keep reading.
+By the end, I’d like to leave you with much more insight into unconventional psychology, which plays a big part in my life nowadays.
+Please note that this is my first journal entry of many more to come.